 We are committed to providing a high-quality customer service.
-We want to know if something goes wrong or you are dissatisfied with our service.
-A complaint may involve more than one service and can be made about things like:
+We want to know if something goes wrong or you are not satisfied with our service.
+A complaint may involve more than one service and you can make this about things like:

-- delays in responding to enquiries and requests - failure to provide a service - a request for a service or information that we have not actioned - our standard of service - our policy - treatment by or attitude of a member of staff - our failure to follow proper administrative process
+- delays in responding to enquiries and requests - failure to provide a service - a request for a service or information that we don't action - our standard of service - our policy - treatment by or attitude of a member of staff - our failure to follow proper administrative process